Capsule neural network: Alternatives

 Purely convolutional nets cannot generalize to unlearned viewpoints (other than translation).
 For other affine transformations, either feature detectors must be repeated on a grid that grows exponentially with the number of transformation dimensions, or the size of the labelled training set must (exponentially) expand to encompass those viewpoints.
 These exponential explosions make them unsuitable for larger problems.

 Capsnet's transformation matrices learn the (viewpoint independent) spatial relationship between a part and a whole, allowing the latter to be recognized based on such relationships.
 However, capsnets assume that each location displays at most one instance of a capsule's object.
 This assumption allows a capsule to use a distributed representation (its activity vector) of an object to represent that object at that location.

 Capsnets use neural activities that vary with viewpoint.
 They do not have to normalize objects (as in spatial transformer networks) and can even recognize multiply transformed objects.
 Capsnets can also process segmented objects.

+Hybridization

+There are some suggestions for hybrid approaches by Capsule Networks.